What is redundancy pay?

 - You leave before the end of your notice period: If you've found another job, for instance, and you choose to leave your current position before the end of the notice period, you will no longer be eligible for a redundancy payout.
-You're only officially made redundant once the notice period is over.
+You're only officially made redundant once the notice period has ended.

 - You're fired for misconduct before your job finishes: As redundancy won't be the reason you're leaving, you won't receive redundancy pay.

 - You turn down a suitable alternative job your employer offers: Before making you redundant, employers must attempt to find any 'suitable alternatives' and offer them to you.
-A suitable alternative must be of similar pay and require similar skills to your previous role.
-If you decide to turn it down, you're effectively deciding to leave the company of your own accord, and won't be entitled to redundancy pay.
+A suitable alternative will usually be of similar pay and require similar skills to your previous role.
+If you unreasonably decide to turn it down, you won't be entitled to redundancy pay.

 When do you receive redundancy pay?

-Your employer should pay your redundancy on the date you leave the company, or soon afterwards on a date that they've already agreed with you.
+Your employer should pay your redundancy on the date you leave the company or your next normal pay date.